kevtehdev/SNEJK2D/README.md

 ## what is this

-reimagined snake built with SDL2 in C. started as a weekend project, turned into something i actually wanted to play with friends.
+reimagined snake built with SDL2 in C

 features:
 - classic snake mechanics (eat, grow, don't hit walls)